-This article is a quick introduction to ARKit.
+This article is an introduction to ARKit.
 We'll update this resource periodically when there's new information about the AR development framework.

 - Why does ARKit matter?
 Like virtual reality, augmented reality is a hot topic in tech.
 AR allows app users to place virtual objects in a real world, and then interact with them.
 AR apps will be especially popular for the gaming, shopping, and industrial sectors.

-- Who does ARKit affect? iOS 11 includes ARKit and allows developers to create apps.
+- Who does ARKit affect? iOS 11 was the first version of iOS that included ARKit, and it has been included in new iOS versions since, allowing developers to create AR experiences in their apps.
 This also affects users, because they can download and use ARKit apps on their iOS devices.

 - When is ARKit available?
 ARKit has been available to developers as part of Xcode 9 since its beta release at WWDC '17 in June 2017.
 ARKit apps has been available to consumers on the App Store with the release of iOS 11 on September 19, 2017.

 ARKit is an augmented reality framework included in Xcode that is compatible with iPhones and iPads.
 ARKit lets developers place digital objects in the real world by blending the camera on the screen with virtual objects, allowing users to interact with these objects in a real space.